MarcoDVisser/CV/Markdown/MarcoDVisser_CurriculumVitea_09-29-2015.md

 :   **11.** **M. D. Visser**, S. Joseph Wright, Helene C. Muller-Landau,
     Gemma Rutten and Patrick A. Jansen.
-Constraints on the performance of a common tropical palm: an integral projection model of density dependence In preparation for Ecology Letters.
+Constraints on the performance of a common tropical palm: an integral projection model of density dependence.
+In preparation for Ecology Letters.
 :   **12.** **M. D. Visser**, Helene C. Muller-Landau, Eelke Jongejans,
     Liza S. Comita, Hans de Kroon and S. Joseph Wright.
 Principal drivers of tropical tree population dynamics.
 In prep for Ecology.

 ------------------------------------------------------------------------

 ### About my research

 2015
 :   - **Salguero-Gómez, R** (2015).
 Demography to infinity and beyond!